unitedstates/contact-congress/README.md

 * [Fork this repository](https://github.com/unitedstates/congress-contact/fork).
 * Go visit that Senator's website, and fill out a new YAML file describing how to submit the form.
 * Save this file in `/members` as `[bioguide].yaml`, where `[bioguide]` is that member's *Bioguide ID*.
 * If you don't know their Bioguide ID: you can find it by visiting [bioguide.congress.gov](http://bioguide.congress.gov) and looking at the end of the URL for a given member.
-For example, Sen. Chiesa's profile at `http://bioguide.congress.gov/scripts/biodisplay.pl?index=C001100` means his Bioguide ID is `C001100`.
+For example, Sen. Chiesa's profile at `http://bioguide.congress.gov/scripts/biodisplay.pl?index=C001100` means his Bioguide ID is `C001100`, and so his file would be placed at `/members/C001100.yaml`.
 * When you're done, [submit a pull request](https://github.com/unitedstates/congress-contact/compare/) with the new file.

+Suggestions on making this process easier are quite welcome.

 ### FAQ